isaiasvr0225/jakarta-ee-servlets-headersHttp/README.md

 In summary, HTTP headers provide a structured way for clients and servers to exchange information, enabling efficient and secure communication on the web.

-So in this project I made an Excel file using servlets in Jakarta EE 9, when the link is clicked automatically an Excel file is downloaded.
-Likewise, I made a page wich reloads every one second.
+So in this project I made a page wich download an Excel file, this using servlets in Jakarta EE 9, when the link is clicked automatically an Excel file is downloaded.
+Likewise, I made a page wich reloads every second.